 Customers who pay by direct debit will be supplied by Ovo.
-Customers who pay-as-you-go will be supplied by its prepayment brand, Boost.
+Customers who are on a pay-as-you-go tariff will be supplied by Ovo's prepayment brand, Boost.

-You can either ask to be put on Ovo or Boost's cheapest deal, or use a price comparison website, such as Which?
+If you are an Economy Energy customer, Ovo or Boost will be in touch for a meter reading.
+You can either ask to be put on Ovo or Boost's cheapest deal, or use a price-comparison website, such as Which?
 Switch, to find the best deal for you.
-You cannot be charged exit fees for leaving.
+You can't be charged exit fees for leaving.

 It says the two energy companies agreed not to target each other’s customers through face-to-face sales between ‘at least’ January and September 2016.
 To do this, they shared customer details via software provided by consultancy firm, Dyball Associates.